 Associate Professor of Education at Cal State University Sacramento Frank Adamson expressed concerns to the Sun about the relatively short time period the district opened its call for committee applicants.

-“While I don’t know any specifics about the VCUSD situation,” Abramson wrote in an email, "a six day long call for a committee so severely limits the opportunity for community voice that the lack of process becomes instead a method of obfuscation.”
+“While I don’t know any specifics about the VCUSD situation,” Adamson wrote in an email, "a six day long call for a committee so severely limits the opportunity for community voice that the lack of process becomes instead a method of obfuscation.”

 District spokesperson Celina Baguiao told the Sun the district had originally intended to have a ten-day call for applicants, but it was reduced to stay on track with its planned timeline.